 How To See Small Sharks at the Beach

-I would like to give you a couple of suggestions on how to see small sharks, the next time you are at the beach.
-Sharks such as the grey smoothhound, shovelnose guitarfish, and leopard shark can be found in the shallow waters close to shore as well as in the many lagoons found in San Diego.
+I want to give you a couple of suggestions for seeing small sharks the next time you are at the beach.
+Sharks such as the grey smoothhound, shovelnose guitarfish, and leopard shark can be found in the shallow waters close to shore and the many lagoons in San Diego.
 The trick is being able to spot them.

 Have you ever gone to the beach at night?
 Well, the next time, bring a flashlight!